-As Krashen (1988) points out BIPA offers a teaching program for foreign learners, theories underlying the second language acquisition should be based on the curriculum design.
+The conduct of BIPA in context of an international program needs rethinking focusing on how BIPA has been prepared to define its standard as an international program.
+BIPA offers a teaching program for foreign learners, theories underlying the second language acquisition should be based on the curriculum design (Krashen, 1988).
 Specifically, characteristics of learners that come from various ethnics and different cultural background should take into account as the input of needs assessment and teaching materials development.
 Researches on needs assessment of BIPA students has been conducted by Suyitno (2007), however, the results indicate that the textbook available and the students needs are different.
 Consequently, teachers teaching for BIPA should conduct a need analysis on their own.

-Saddhono (2018) finds that the great interest of foreign speakers in learning BI is not accompanied by textbooks appropriate to the goals of the foreign learners.
-The inclusion of culture in the textbook of BIPA does not fully match actual needs (Budiana, et al, 2018; Widhayani, 2019).
+Siroj (2012) finds that the great interest of foreign speakers in learning BI is not accompanied by textbooks appropriate to the goals of the foreign learners.
+The inclusion of culture in the textbook of BIPA does not fully match actual needs (Tupan, 2007; Budiana, et al, 2018; Widhayani, 2019).
 The concept of kinship, giving and receiving praise, apologizing, candor, criticism, and others, are problems that students encounter in the daily learning process in BIPA (Suparsa, et al, 2017).

 In some, the implementation of BIPA in the foreign countries is served in trivialities.
 Dwi, Datil & Sukma (2019) find that teaching components are not well defined, the fecilities are limited, even the internet links to prepare teaching materials are not served.
 In the home countries, some universties servging BIPA do not support BIPA teachers with satisfied treatments (Azizah, Widodo & Lestari, 2012).
 How much does BIPA promote its program for an international program?
 Drawing from the long experience of BIPA implementation, the answer to this question seems far from proper.

-Therefore, this study attepmts to define revisiting investigation searching conditions that BIPA can be served as an international program.
+Therefore, this study attempts to define revisiting investigation searching conditions that BIPA can be served as an international program.